realJohnDoe/idea-craft/memory-bank/progress.md

 - Resolved IDE import recognition issue by adding the `test` directory to `tsconfig.app.json`, ensuring proper alias resolution in the development environment.
 - Fixed failing tests in `ContentBody.test.tsx` by using `title` attributes to improve element selection for content editing.
 - All tests are passing with correct element selection in `ContentBody.tsx` and resolved `lucide-react` import issues.
+- Successfully integrated `AttributeEditor` into `ContentBody.tsx` to factor out duplicate code for editing attributes like location, mail from, and mail to, with all tests passing.

 ## What's Left to Build

-- Use the newly created AttributeEditor to factor out duplicate code in ContentBody.tsx.

 - Refactor `ContentBody.tsx` into smaller, more manageable files, potentially creating reusable components for `isEditing` blocks.
 - Fix the bug where adding a second wikilink in the same editing session inserts characters at the location of the first wikilink.